tipollae/co-code.net/README.md

 * Rate limiting: There are now timers set to calculate whether a user is spamming the chat/code emitting.

 # 🔨 Currently in progress
 * Refactoring: Currently a good percentage of the server code isn't encapsulated and are in a single index.js file, and after working on a different project and learning a lot, I would like to add a lot more clean architecture and professional practices on this project for both scalability and cleanliness.
-This could include, class encapsulation, a separate database handler, separate rooms handler, better token generation using crypto, and many more.
+This could include class encapsulation, a separate database handler, separate rooms handler, better token generation using crypto, and many more.

 # ➕ Potential features